vmware/photon/docs/photon_admin/running-a-photon-os-machine-on-gce.md

 ### Prerequisites

 - You must have set up a GCE account and are ready to pay Google for its cloud services.
 The GCE-ready version of Photon OS is a free image and is free.
-You can download it without registration from the following Bintray location: `https://bintray.com/vmware/photon/gce/view`
+You can download it without registration from the following location: `https://packages.vmware.com/photon/2.0/GA/gce`

     The GCE-ready image of Photon OS contains packages and scripts that prepare it for the Google cloud to save you time as you implement a compute cluster or develop cloud applications.
 The GCE-ready version of Photon OS adds the following packages to the [packages installed with the minimal version](https://github.com/vmware/photon/blob/master/common/data/packages_minimal.json):